nilpunch/massive-ecs/README.md

 - Fast and simple ECS without any code generation
 - Support сomponents of any type
 - No deferred commands execution
 - Garbage-free API.
-Make in-place queries, no caching required!
+Make in-place queries, no caching required
 - Groups for SoA multi-component iteration (inspired by [EnTT](https://github.com/skypjack/entt))
 - Data pagination for stable resizing during iteration
 - Full state serialization and deserialization